survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 Formatting tools complement linting well.
 They eliminate one source of confusion and make sure your code is formatted in a consistent manner.

 You'll learn about typing in the next chapter.

+T> See the *Automation* chapter to learn how to automate code formatting.